CamVisagieZA/HolisDen/README.md

 > **Note:** `Code.gs` is maintained privately in Google Apps Script
 > and is not stored in this repository for security reasons.
+> **Note:** `ClientPortal.html` is maintained privately in Google Apps Script
+> and is not stored in this repository for security reasons.

 ---